Killing of Qusay and Uday Hussein: Background

-In March and April, 2003, a military coalition led by the United States invaded Iraq and overthrew the country's Ba'athist government under Saddam Hussein.
-Following the defeat of the Iraqi Army, Saddam and his sons, Uday Hussein and Qusay Hussein went into hiding and became wanted fugitives by the occupying Coalition forces.
+In March 2003, a military coalition led by the United States invaded Iraq and overthrew the country's Ba'athist regime under Saddam Hussein.
+Following the defeat of the Iraqi Army, Saddam and his sons, Uday Hussein and Qusay Hussein went into hiding and became fugitives wanted by the occupying Coalition forces.
 Uday had been the founder and commander of the Fedayeen Saddam, a loyalist paramilitary organization that served as Saddam Hussein's personal guard, while Qusay had been a high-ranking member of the Iraqi Republican Guard.

 Qusay and Uday Hussein were the ace of hearts and ace of clubs, respectively, in the Coalition's Most-wanted Iraqi playing cards.
 Saddam himself was the ace of spades.
 A combined $30,000,000 reward for the brothers' capture was posted by Coalition authorities.